 There are many ways to compare the quality of life between two or more countries.

 The OECD, an international organisation that promotes policies to improve the economic and social well-being of people around the world, chose to look at factors that directly impact people’s lives on a daily basis.
 Factors such as healthcare, schooling, and work-life balance.

 The results are captured in the OECD’s Better Life Index – and New Zealand did well!

 New Zealand is among the top countries in the Index

 The Better Life Index compares the 35 member countries of the OECD plus key partners such as Brazil, Russia and South Africa.
 The quality of life is measured against 11 topics, each with up to four indicators, and New Zealand is a top performer in most areas.

-The OECD average household net-adjusted disposable income per capita is USD33,604.
-New Zealand’s average is USD25,074 which means it’s less than the OECD average.
+New Zealand’s average household net-adjusted disposable income per capita is USD33,604, which is lower than the OECD average of USD25,074.